The Iglesia de Fátima Solar Project

 Project Overviewx

-Jorge Vega, Project Advisor of the Church of Fátima: “Solar systems incorporate state-of-the-art technology that allows autonomy, control and independence in the generation of clean and low-cost energy, totally viable and highly profitable.”
+“Solar systems incorporate state‑of‑the‑art technology that allows autonomy, control, and independence in the generation of clean and low‑cost energy—totally viable and highly profitable.”

-Prb.
-Miguel Espinosa, Pastor of the Church: “This project will allow us to generate 95 per cent of our annual needs, which are a little more than 230,000 kWh/year.
-The northeast of the country is a scorching area of Mexico.
-The facilities of the churches are usually heated for the comfort of the community; future savings will allow us to allocate those resources to other causes for the benefit of society and the environment.”
+“This project will allow us to generate 95% of our annual electricity needs, slightly more than 230,000 kWh/year.
+The northeast of Mexico experiences extremely high temperatures, and church facilities must be cooled for the comfort of the community.
+Future savings will allow us to allocate resources to other causes for the benefit of society and the environment.”